suzyi/c-plus-plus/opencv/0-installation.md

 + Firstly, download the "opencv-for-windows.exe" from [the downloading page](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/).
 + Secondly, click the downloaded "opencv-for-windows.exe" and install it to a proper directory (actually, the installation is just an uncompressing process).
 + Finally, run a toy example using opencv to check if it works fine, following these steps.
-### 2 - run a toy opencv example, with the helpf of CMakeLists.txt
+### 2 - run a toy opencv example, with the help of CMakeLists.txt
 Before all, we have to declare that this toy example is run on such a platform
 + OS is Windows 10,
 + cmake,